by Texas Homesteader ~

 I find it to be an expensive ingredient to buy, but oh-so-easy (and CHEAP!) to make Homemade Sweetened Condensed Milk myself.
-So I almost always make my sweetened condensed milk fresh & homemade.
+So I almost always make it fresh & homemade.

 Making sweetened condensed milk only requires 3 standard pantry ingredients & a cup of boiling water:

 1⅓ cups sugar